Generalizing Importance Weighting to A Universal Solver for Distribution Shift Problems: Introduction

 \paragraph{Contributions} Our contributions can be summarized as follows. \begin{itemize} \item Firstly, we theoretically and empirically analyze when and why IW methods can succeed/may fail.
 We reveal that the objective of IW is good in cases (i) and (ii) and bad in cases (iii) and (iv).

 \item Secondly, we propose \emph{generalized IW}~(GIW).
 In GIW, $\cS_\te$ is split into an \emph{in-training}~(IT) part $\cS_\te\cap\cS_\tr$ and an \emph{out-of-training}~(OOT) part $\cS_\te\setminus\cS_\tr$, and its objective consists of a weighted classification term over the IT part and a standard classification term over the OOT part.
 GIW is justified as its objective is good in all the four cases and reduces to IW in cases (i) and (ii).
-Thus, GIW is a \emph{strict generalization} of IW from the objective point of view.
+Thus, GIW is a \emph{strict generalization} of IW from the objective point of view, and GIW is safer to be used when we are not sure whether the problem to be solved is a good case or a bad case for IW. \footnote{Even though we have divided all DS problems into four cases according to support shift~(SS), we cannot empirically detect tiny or huge SS (under joint shift).
+Given that there is already DS, existing \emph{two-sample test} methods for detecting DS are not good at detecting whether there is SS or not---their results must be positive.}

 \item Thirdly, we provide a practical implementation of GIW: (a) following the split of $\cS_\te$, $\cD_\val$ is split into an IT set and an OOT set using the \emph{one-class support vector machine} \citep{scholkopf1999support}; (b) the IT set, instead of the whole $\cD_\val$, is used for IW; and (c) the OOT set directly joins training together with $\cD_\tr$ since no data in $\cD_\tr$ comes from the OOT part.